bowdoin-csci2200-s22/bowdoin-csci2200-s22.github.io/syllabus.md

 ### Time Commitment
 Preparing for weekly material will demand a significant time commitment, and it is critical that you budget your time accordingly.
 You should expect to commit 10 hours a week to meet the expectations of the course, and perhaps 12 to excel.
 A tentative breakdown of the weekly time is provided above---- please budget 10-12 hours a week for this class.

 Some of you will put in more or less time than what I suggested above.
 If you find that you struggle with discrete math (e.g. logarithms, exponents, etc) you will need to allocate more time to grasp those concepts --- hang in there, you just need more practice.
-If you finish faster, take a look at the optional problems or just send me an email and I will be happy to provide additional problems.
+If you finish faster, take a look at the optional problems or just send me an email and I will happily provide additional problems.

 ### Flex days
 To provide reasonable flexibility with deadlines, you are allotted __three flex days__ for the semester,  each of which may be used to submit an assignment or a quiz up to 24 hours late (up to 72 hours late if all three flex days are applied all at once).
 For a team project, applying a flex day uses a flex day from each group member's allotment.
 Beyond the use of flex days, quizzes and assignments will not be accepted after the posted due date,unless alternate arrangements have been approved in advance of the deadline.
 If you have an unusual situation that you forsee impacting your ability to meet a deadline, please let me know as soon as possible so that we can make a plan.

 ### What you can expect from me:
 My goal is to create a class that's similar to algorithms classes at peer institutions.
 For many of you, this is the first and last algorithm class you'll take; some of you will go on to software engineering careers; many of you will go at some point through technical interview.
 For all of these reasons it is important to pack as many topics as possible in the syllabus and expose you to many problems.
+At the same time, less is more:  We'll take time in between topics and work on new problems.
+The goal is to be able to solve new problems, not just understand existing algorithms.

-The  syllabus is packed and you will find the pace and the problems challenging.
+The  syllabus is packed and you will find the pace and the problems ocasionally challenging.
 I often choose problems from the top R1 universities (such as Stanford, MIT, Berkeley, etc).
 To support everyone's learning at their own pace  I have created detailed lecture notes and an ample set of supporting study questions, practice problems and quizzes, with solutions.

 Please don't hesitate to let me know if you have any significant circumstances that hinder your learning, and we will work together to make an alternate plan.